A History of Violence

 What abuse?
 Let us tell you.

 This is what we know as fact: The pack animals at Supai are routinely starved, beaten, overloaded, rigged with inappropriate tack, whipped, blinded in an eye, worked while injured, and kicked unmercifully.
-Their owners often force them to gallop up and down a rugged, narrow, and steep 9-mile-long trail carrying over-sized loads over thousands of feet of elevation change.
+Their owners often force them to gallop up and down a rugged, narrow, and steep 9-mile-long trail carrying over-sized loads up and down thousands of feet of elevation change.
 They are commonly tied together tightly using a “come along” rope around the neck - the sole purpose of which is to strangle them if they do not keep up.

 Horses frequently collapse on the trail due to malnutrition, dehydration and exhaustion.
 Horses that fall or falter are beaten and kicked in an effort to make them get up.
 Along the trail there exists scattered evidence of dead and dying animals including trails of blood, skeletons, parts of half-eaten legs and burned bodies.
 Pack animals that don’t rise back up to their feet may be left, collapsed on the trail, to be eaten alive by feral dogs.
 Other are shoved off the side of the trail or burned.